carpentries-incubator/python-testing/_episodes/05-pytest.md

 ---
-layout: page
-title: Testing
-subtitle: Running Tests with pytest
+title: Running Tests with pytest
-minutes: 10
+teaching: 10
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Understand how to run a test suite using the pytest framework"
+- "Understand how to read the output of a pytest test suite"
+keypoints:
+- "FIXME"
 ---
-}
->
-> -   Understand how to run a test suite using the pytest framework
-> -   Understand how to read the output of a pytest test suite

 We created a suite of tests for our mean function, but it was annoying to run them one at a time.
 It would be a lot better if there were some way to run them